 Bianca Sumutka

-Queens University of Charlotte, USA
+Queens University of Charlotte, USAPresentation Title:

-Title: The impact of a monolingual on German language code-switching
+The impact of a monolingual on German language code-switching

 Abstract